edwood-grant/sdl3-vapi/README.md

 ninja
 ```

-To run tests, you can execute: ```ninja test```
+To run tests, you can execute: ```ninja test```.
+You can check and run the built

-You can check the built examples in the `./builddir/examples` folder.
+examples in the `./builddir/examples` folder.

 ## Vala docs

 Docs are non-existent right now, but they are planned.
 The aim is to provide a
 simple description of each function with a URL to the official SDL3 docs.
 The
-SDL3 docs are pretty complete and provide good info, so we think it's best to
+original SDL3 docs are pretty complete and provide good info, so it's best to
-just keep the reference there.
+just keep the reference there and ppint to it via URL.

 To build docs, just set the _docs_ meson option in `./meson_options.txt` to
 true, and run ninja normally.